nemo0622/pokeemerald-expansion/README.md

 - Give all Pokémon unique Pokédex entries
 - Add Cecilily as a trainer
     - "PkMn Trainer" class, comissioned sprite or she can choose one?
-    - Rewards with level 10 Johto starters
-    - Can be rebattled after the Elite Four (when flag FLAG_SYS_GAME_CLEAR set) to give Johto starter cabin dolls!
+    - Rewarded with Johto starter cabin dolls
 - Implement Biv's Fishing Minigame
     - Also create options menu toggle for it
     - TREASURE IDEAS:
         - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
+        - Wishing Stars of course
 - Implement Chris Piché's Game Corner Expansion minigames
     - Blackjack, Ponyta Racing, and Voltorb Flip are the big ones I care about
     - Also, remove Pinball Points and integrate Coins into Pinball games!